 All final transcripts must be received by the end the University of Cincinnati spring semester.
-To check dates for the end of the spring semester, please visit http://www.uc.edu/registrar/calendars/academic_calendar_15161.html.
+Check dates for the end of the spring semester using the UC Academic Calendar page.
 Transcripts that are not received by that time will make an applicant ineligible.
 Please work with your high school guidance counselor or academic advisor regarding this matter.

 Not Being Selected

 Why was I not selected?